Star-Academy/codestar-internship/Projects/Phase09-Web/issue-template-Phase09-Part2.md

-This issue template is based of [Phase09-Web.md](https://github.com/Star-Academy/codestar-internship/blob/master/Projects/Phase09-Web/Phase09-Web.md) contents.
+This issue template is based on [Phase09-Web.md](https://github.com/Star-Academy/codestar-internship/blob/master/Projects/Phase09-Web/Phase09-Web.md) contents.
-Click on "Raw" button on right side of this page to see original markdown then create a new issue with orginal content of this tasklist:

 # Phase 9 Second Part

 ## UI/UX

-- [ ] Read UI/UX part of document and answer questions below:
+- [ ] Read UI/UX part of the document and answer questions below:
   - [ ] What is the difference between UI and UX?

-    `[FILL HERE WITH YOUR ANSWER. (feel free to write in persian)]`
+    `[FILL HERE WITH YOUR ANSWER. (feel free to write in Persian)]`
-  - [ ] Which side of brain is for UI?
+  - [ ] Which side of the brain is for UI?

-    `[FILL HERE WITH YOUR ANSWER. (feel free to write in persian)]`
+    `[FILL HERE WITH YOUR ANSWER. (feel free to write in Persian)]`
   - [ ] What is a breadcrumb?

-    `[FILL HERE WITH YOUR ANSWER. (feel free to write in persian)]`
+    `[FILL HERE WITH YOUR ANSWER. (feel free to write in Persian)]`
   - [ ] Play at least easy part of can't unsee game
 - [ ] Design a simple website for your current console-based search engine.